ketoopat/blood_bot/README.md

 ## blood_bot

 ### Overview
-Blood Bot is a Python script that automatically collects blood donation data from Malaysia, generates insightful charts, and distributes these via a Telegram bot.
+Blood Bot is a Python script that automatically collects blood donation data from the Ministry of Health (MoH) in Malaysia, generates insightful charts, and distributes these via a Telegram bot.

 ### Features
 Data Collection: Fetches real-time blood donation statistics from Malaysia.